Top 10 Things to Do in Panajachel – The Gateway Town to Lake Atitlán

 Panajachel’s boardwalk is a popular area crowded with street stalls selling everything from toys and clothes to ice cream and spicy micheladas.

-The main boardwalk leads straight to/from the main boat pier in Panajachel.
-Since there are two, make sure to not meander off to the smaller one tucked off the street (the dock where boats depart to San Pedro and other towns).
+The main boardwalk leads straight to and from the main boat pier in Panajachel.
+Since there are two, make sure not to meander off to the smaller one tucked off the street (the dock where boats depart to San Pedro and other towns).

 The boardwalk area in Panajachel is completely pedestrian-friendly, so no cars or motos are allowed.